Low Sugar Strawberry Jam Recipe (No Pectin!)

 Once pureed, pour puree into a heavy bottom stainless steel pot.
 Turn on the burner to medium-high.

 Bring to a boil stirring frequently, but not continuously.
 Boil on medium high for 5 minutes.
+Burning happens if your pot is to thin and light weight.

 Stir in 1 Cup sugar.
 Return to a boil, stirring every now and then to prevent the bottom from burning.
 Boil jam for 5 more minutes.